 Our SW told us they had chosen our family.

 WE WERE LINKED.

 It was a fairly bumpy ride from Linking to Matching Panel for a number of reasons.
-We were repeatedly asked the same questions by different professionals involved, especially around our home educating our birth girls, our plan for Little Legs to share a bedroom with two of her sisters and our plan to adopt a child despite already having three children.
+We were repeatedly asked the same questions by different professionals involved, especially around home educating our birth girls, our plan for Rainbow Girl to share a bedroom with two of her sisters, and our plan to adopt a child despite already having three birth children.

 We had made Preparing to Adopt workbooks for each of our girls and we had brought them with us to show to Panel.
 The workbooks went down well and helped to put us at ease.
-Panel expressed some concern that Little Legs’ CPR was not up to date and requested that her SW complete the report before the ADM’s deadline date.
+Panel expressed some concern that Rainbow Girl’s Child Permanence Report was not up to date and requested that her SW complete the report before the Agency Decision Maker’s deadline date.

 I think the stakes felt so much higher at this Panel, as we were invested in the match after six months of knowing about Rainbow Girl, reading everything about her that we could get our hands on and introducing her on paper to our three girls.

 We only waited a short time following Panel, before the Chair came in to tell us that they were approving our match with Rainbow Girl, pending the Agency Decision Maker’s decision, which would happen ten days later on 1st June 2015.